dsqmoore/developer/_posts/apiv2/summary/0010-01-01-media-type.md

 # Media Type

+This API is under active development. **Breaking changes will occur.**

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc2119].